paul-wolf/djaq/docs/query_usage.rst

    DQ("Book", "pubdate.year").where("regex(name, 'B.*') and pubdate.year > 2013").distinct().order_by("-pubdate.year").go()

-You can qualify model names with the app name or registered app path:
+You can qualify model names with the app name or label used in `apps.py`:

 .. code:: python